-For the purposes of this post, we’ll be looking at various formulas and terms employed to calculate projected growth rates for company sales and dividends.
+For the purposes of this post (how to calculate projected earnings), we’ll be looking at various formulas and terms employed to calculate projected growth rates for company sales and dividends.
 We’ll be looking both at growth in terms of percentages, as well as at real dollars, and use previous performances to help you get to an accurate a guesstimate as possible.

 Image source: D. Steven White

 While you read this article on projected growth rate definitions, formulas, and calculators, remember that they can only ever be guesses.
 They are based on assumptions, regarding new customers, potential costs, and annualized growth rates.
 Any projections regarding your earnings should allow for a certain amount of inaccuracies.

 The earnings growth rate formula for company sales

 Why would an investor care about projected annual sales growth?
 Well, simply put, it’s because that’s where it all starts, for you as a stakeholder.
 If the company doesn’t manage to do well in terms of sales, there’s a very solid chance its revenue will drop and, with it, your profitable dividends.

 So, here’s how you calculate the projected growth rate for annual sales and earnings growth rate formula:

 Companies file their sales for the previous year in their annual financial statements.
 So, then, let’s focus on next year’s sales.
 Check out the following example: